Preparing Your Google Cloud SQL PostgreSQL Database for Logical Replication to Linode Managed Database

 5. Click Save at the bottom of the page.

-gcloud sql instances patch INSTANCE_NAME \
+gcloud sql instances patch GCP_INSTANCE_NAME \

-With network access configured, your Linode Managed Database should be able to reach the Cloud SQL instance during the subscription creation step in the main guide.
+With network access configured, your Linode Managed Database can reach the Cloud SQL instance during the subscription creation step in Logical Replication to a Linode Managed PostgreSQL Database.

 Create a Replication User

 While logical replication can technically be performed using the primary database user, it’s best practice to create a dedicated replication user.
-This user should have the REPLICATION privilege and SELECT access to the tables being published.
+This user should have the REPLICATION privilege and SELECT access only to the tables being published.

-1. Connect to your instance using the psql client and the connection details shown under Connections > Summary in the Google Cloud Console.
+1. Connect to your source PostgreSQL instance using the psql client.
+Replace SOURCE_HOST (e.g., 35.227.90.130), SOURCE_PORT (e.g., 5432), SOURCE_USER (e.g., postgres), and SOURCE_DB (e.g., postgres) with your own values.
+You can find the connection details under Connections > Summary in the Cloud SQL console.

-CREATE ROLE linode_replicator
+CREATE ROLE REPL_USER

 WITH REPLICATION

-LOGIN PASSWORD 'thisismyreplicatorpassword';
+LOGIN PASSWORD 'REPL_PASSWORD';

 CREATE ROLE